Kapendev/parin/README.md

 - **Focused on games**: Opinionated defaults make drawing and other common game tasks easier out of the box.
 - **Code-driven design**: No engine-mandated architecture, so code can be structured however fits the game.
-- **Batteries included**: Arcady physics, debug UI, frame allocator, fixed aspect ratio...
+- **Batteries included**: Arcady physics, debug UI, fixed aspect ratio...
 - **Flexible abstraction**: Garbage collection is available for convenience, with the option to drop to manual management when needed.

 > [!NOTE]